janfiszer/deforestation-in-Poland/README.md

 ## Note

 The external dataset from Kaggle will be used for training the model, while the Sentinel-2 imagery will be used for testing the model's performance on real-world data.

+### Info
+This readme file was created by, GPT-3 and will be updated soon.